why shop manta sleep

 Helps Relieve Neck and Back Pain

 Sleeping in zero g keeps your spine aligned.
-It’s a better option than a supine sleep position because it eases pressure on your neck and back.
+It’s a better than a supine sleep position because it eases pressure on your neck and back.

 Potential Risks of the Zero Gravity Sleep Position